 What to do when trading is slow?
-If you work as a trader for a long enough time, you become no stranger to hectic times; however when there is down time it can be confusing and the key to success that my millionairestudents and I have had is PATIENCE.
+If you work as a trader for a long enough time, you become no stranger to hectic times; however, when there is downtime, it can be confusing and the key to success that my Millionaire Trading Challenge students and I have had is PATIENCE.

 1. Get networking.
 When business or trading is slow, it’s a great time to broaden your network.
 Business deals and opportunities are often strongly influenced by relationships, so make sure you’re forging as many as you possibly can.
 Go to networking events with business professionals.
-Meet people, and learn from them….talk with my top millionairestudents.
+Meet people, and learn from them….talk with my top Millionaire Trading Challenge students.
 Often, your next success in business is just one relationship away.

-2. Join my Tim Sykes Millionaire Challenge is a great way to inspire yourself in business..
+2. Join my Millionaire Challenge.
 Maybe you’re looking to expand potential income streams by starting out as a trader.
 Or maybe you’ve dipped your toe in the waters of trading and have come to the conclusion that you could use a little guidance.
-Whether you’re brand new or have some trading experience, joining the
+Whether you’re brand new or have some trading experience, joining the Tim Sykes Millionaire Challenge is a great way to inspire yourself in business.

-Mywas designed based on my own experiences as a trader.
+My Trading Challenge was designed based on my own experiences as a trader.
 You’ll benefit from my successes, which I break down and teach you how to duplicate.
-But you’ll also benefit from my many failures, in that I can teach you what not to do, and therefore help you avoid losing money.
+But, you’ll also benefit from my many failures, in that I can teach you what not to do and therefore help you avoid losing money.

 3. Do your research.
 Particularly if you’re a trader, a temporary slowdown is a great opportunity to catch up on your research.
 If you’re trading penny stocks, you should never trust the word of self-serving stock promoters or buy without getting the full story.
 Do your own research, always: it can save you a lot of money and can really give you insight as to whether or not your investment is a good idea right now.
 If things are slow, take the time to really dig in and research potential investments.
 This isn’t just busy work.
 It is investing in future success and helping you mitigate future risk.

 5. Read everything you can.
-Entrepreneurs, movers, and shakers, millionaires.
+Entrepreneurs, movers and shakers and millionaires.
 What do these three types of people (or sometimes one person who is all three things) have in common?
 They are addicted to learning.
 If you’ve been so busy that you’ve been neglecting reading and learning, use this time as an opportunity to return to it.

 Be obsessive in increasing your knowledge about as many things as you possibly can.
 Read books, trader biographies, the news.
 Listen to podcasts.
 Watch the news.
 Even follow social media accounts of successful traders to learn from what they are doing with themselves.
 Investing time in education almost always yields positive dividends when it comes to your career.